Our business is our home. Reservations are required prior to your arrival.

 Fairbanks: 45 minutes.
 North Pole: 1 hour.
 Cleary Summit: 1 hour, 15 minutes. .Chena Hot Springs: 2 hours.
 Denali National Park: 3 hours.

-Most of the time a small, compact car can make the trip up here just fine, but not always!
-In winter, a snow or ice storm may force us to cancel tours, or restrict our tours to only those visitors with all-wheel drive, four-wheel drive or properly-equipped front-wheel drive vehicles (snow tires).
-Our hilly, rural neighborhood roads can get icy, snowy and wind-drifted during the months of October through April.
-(More winter driving tips below.)
-We do get snowplow services, but we believe an all-wheel drive or four-wheel drive vehicle is the best choice for getting anywhere in Alaska, in any season.
+Most of the time a small, compact car can make the trip up here just fine, but not always… In winter, a snow or ice storm may force us to cancel tours, or restrict our tours to only those visitors with all-wheel drive, four-wheel drive or properly-equipped front-wheel drive vehicles (snow tires).
 Even during spring, summer and fall, our roads can be wet, muddy and bumpy.
 A four-wheel drive or all-wheel drive vehicle offers an extra level of safety and comfort in all seasons.
+We suggest using Alaska Auto Rental for all of your rental needs.

 Go slow!
 Even locals know driving on ice and snow is tricky, and they are pretty respectful to each other.
 If someone thinks you are driving too slow for their liking, they may drive very close to you.
 If this makes you uncomfortable, just pull over and let them pass.